Digitising the agricultural last mile: What we have learnt in Uganda

 What is the agricultural last mile and why is it important to digitise it?

 In agricultural value chains, the last mile is the web of relationships and transactions between buyers of crops such as agribusinesses, cooperatives and middlemen, and the farmers who produce and sell their crops.
-Most of this activity takes place in the developing world, where about 1.3 million smallholder farmers account for a majority (at least 70 per cent) of the food production worldwide.
+Most of this activity takes place in the developing world, where about 1.3 billion people are employed in agriculture and are involved in the production of the majority (at least 70 per cent) of the world’s food.

 It is in the last mile that global markets connect with local rural economies, before the processes of transformation and value addition takes place in the upstream parts of agricultural value chains, ultimately generating the products that end up on our consumer tables.